 Attendance in person at the Graduation Ceremony in Lausanne is optional.
 The Ceremony will include a welcome from the IOC, presentation of Diploma Certificates, followed by lunch and a tour of the Olympic Museum.
 Students are responsible for their own travel and accommodation costs.
 Certificates will be posted to those who choose to graduate in absentia.

-Yes, fees can be paid in 1,2 or 4 instalments for each year of study.
+Yes, fees can be paid in 1,2 or 4 instalments.

 Athletes participating in the Games have assess to a variety of support services.
 The first of these is obviously the support team accompanying the national team to the games.
 Further support is available at the Polyclinic located in the Athlete Village, and the Local Organising Committee will make arrangements with local medical services for specialist support in the vicinity of the Games.
 The Polyclinic is staffed by volunteers, and the Local Organising Committee will recruit volunteers from among those qualified to provide the necessary services.